Written by Dan Simms

 Make your dream bathroom a reality.
 Compare free quotes today.

-The average cost per square foot to remodel a bathroom is around $120, but prices can range from $75 up to $275 or more, depending on the extent of the job and the quality of the materials you choose.
+The average cost of remodeling a bathroom is around $120 per square foot, but prices can range from $70 up to $400 per square foot or more, depending on the extent of the job and the quality of the materials you choose.

 Square Footage